For the media

 How to be a hero: 3 FAQs about being a living kidney donor

 Do you have what it takes to be a hero?
 If you have two healthy kidneys and are in overall good health, you just might.
-More than 89,000 people are waiting for a lifesaving kidney transplant, and you can help by becoming a living kidney donor.
+Thousands of people are waiting for a lifesaving kidney transplant, according to the National Kidney Foundation, and you can help by becoming a living kidney donor.

 Living donation is when a living person — a family member, friend, colleague, neighbor or even a stranger — donates a kidney for transplantation to another person.
 It offers another option for some transplant candidates and leads to better long-term outcomes.
 What’s more, living donation gives donors the opportunity to be a true hero by giving someone the gift of life.

-According to Tammy Wright, RN, a transplant coordinator with the Sharp HealthCare Kidney and Pancreas Transplant Program, living donation is extremely important because of the number of people currently waiting for a kidney transplant.
+According to Tammy Wright, RN, a transplant coordinator with the Sharp HealthCare Kidney Transplant Center, living donation is extremely important because of the number of people currently waiting for a kidney transplant.

 Top 3 questions about living kidney donation

-If you have ever been curious about whether living kidney donation might be right for you, read on for answers to the most frequently asked questions on being a living donor:
+If you have ever wondered if living kidney donation might be right for you, read on for answers to the most frequently asked questions on being a living donor:

 Who can be a living donor?